amasrie/draw_flow/vue/README.md

 	- A select input with the types of conditions available (first condition, next condition or otherwise)
 * Inputs:
 	- `input_1`: The previous instruction
-	- `input_2`: A boolean constant or expression that will be verified
+	- `input_2`: A boolean constant or expression that will be verified (hidden when else is selected)
 * Outputs:
 	- `output_1`: The next external instruction (optional)
 	- `output_2`: The first instruction inside the condition block